nlKrylov: A Unified Framework for Nonlinear GCR-type Krylov Subspace Methods: Acknowledgements

 \section{Acknowledgements}

 The first author sincerely acknowledges the hospitality of the Department of Mathematics at Virginia Tech during his visits in Spring 2024 and Fall 2025.
 Ning Wan and Agnieszka Mi\k{e}dlar gratefully acknowledge support from the National Science Foundation under grants DMS \#2144181 and \#2324958.
 The authors are obliged to Mark Embree, Eric de Sturler, Heike Fa{\ss}bender and Yousef Saad for comments on earlier versions of this draft.
+Finally, the authors extend their sincere gratitude to the anonymous referees, whose perceptive suggestions and close reading contributed meaningfully to the final quality of this work.